Vietnam.vn - Nền tảng quảng bá Việt Nam

 Vietnam athletics aims for Asiad gold medal - Photo 1.

-The 8th Congress of the Vietnam Athletics Federation (2025-2029) clearly defined key goals: achieving results at the 33rd - 35th SEA Games, ASIAD 2026 and Olympics 2028 - Photo: HOANG TUNG
+The Congress of the Vietnam Athletics Federation, term VIII (2025-2029), clearly defined key goals: achieving achievements at the 33rd - 35th SEA Games, ASIAD 2026 and Olympics 2028 - Photo: HOANG TUNG

 Mr. Hoang Ve Dung continues to be trusted to hold the position of President of the Federation for the third consecutive term.
 Mr. Nguyen Manh Hung also continues to be trusted to hold the role of General Secretary of the Federation.

-In the previous term (2019 - 2024), the Vietnam Athletics Federation (VAF) made many efforts to expand the movement, improve top sports achievements and gradually improve the organization.
+In the previous term (2019 - 2024), the Vietnam Athletics Federation (VAF) made many efforts to expand the movement, improve peak sports achievements and gradually improve the organization.
 However, one of the biggest bottlenecks pointed out was the ineffective exploitation of revenue sources to ensure sustainability and professionalism in operations.

 Limited revenue